Birthday: February 13, 1974

-Robert Peter Williams, popularly known as Robbie Williams, is a BRIT Award-winning singer, dancer, and songwriter who garnered widespread publicity as a member of the pop boy band, ‘Take That’.
-He is one of the best-selling music artists whose albums have made records with their worldwide sale of 70 million.
-As a solo artist, he has 17 BRIT Awards to his credit, a record that remains unbroken till date.
-He has been voted as the ‘Greatest Artist of the 1990s and he has also been inducted in the UK Music Hall of Fame.
+Robert Peter Williams, popularly known as Robbie Williams, is a BRIT award-winning singer, dancer, and songwriter.
+He garnered widespread publicity as one of the members of the pop boy band ‘Take That.’
+He is one of the best-selling music artists whose albums have sold 75 million copies worldwide as of 2020.
+As a solo artist, he has 18 ‘BRIT Awards’ to his credit, a record that remains unbroken till date.
+He was voted the ‘Greatest Artist of the 1990s’ and has also been inducted into the ‘UK Music Hall of Fame.’
 He is the only bestselling non-Latino artist in Latin America.
-As an individual, he constantly surfaces in the British media for his heavy party-style life, sexy appeal and for his romantic affairs with many women.
-Though, many a times, he has caught the attention of the media for wrong reasons, he has also won the hearts of many with his active participation in humanitarian efforts.
-He runs a charity organization, ‘Give It Sum’ for the under-privileged people in his hometown of Stroke-on-Trent.
-He is a patron of Donna Louise Trust and is also an ambassador of UNICEF.
-He is a man with different tastes and harbors a great fascination toward UFOs and their mystical phenomena.
+He appears frequently in the British media for his heavy party-style life, sex appeal, and romantic affairs with women.
+Although he has frequently caught the attention of the media for wrong reasons, he has also won the hearts of many with his active participation in humanitarian efforts.
+He runs a charity organization called ‘Give It Sum,’ which aims at helping the under-privileged people in his hometown of Stoke-on-Trent.
+He is a patron of ‘Donna Louise Trust’ and an ambassador of UNICEF.
+A man with many interests, Robbie holds a great fascination for the UFOs and their mystical phenomena.

 Childhood & Early Life

-He studied at Mill Hill Primary School and pursued his high school education at St. Margaret Ward's Roman Catholic School in Tunstall.
-As a child, he was extremely mischievous and was considered the trouble-maker in his school.
+He studied at ‘Mill Hill Primary School’ and pursued his high school education at ‘St. Margaret Ward's Roman Catholic School’ in Tunstall.
+As a child, he was extremely mischievous and was considered a trouble-maker in his school.
 He also failed in his high school examination.

-�In his early teens, he performed minor roles for Stoke-on-Trent Theatre Company and had even made minor appearances in Brookside, a UK television soap opera.
+�In his early teens, he played minor roles for the ‘Stoke-on-Trent Theatre Company.’
+He also made brief appearances in ‘Brookside,’ a UK television soap opera.

 Continue Reading Below